thunderblue1/Homework/README.md

 List of requirements in user story format:

-- As a customer I would like to see all of the products so that I can browse for the bible I want.
+- As a customer I would like to see all the products so that I can browse for the bible I want.
 - As a customer I would like to search for a particular product so that I can find the bible I need.
-- As a customer I would like to see the details of the product so I can better know what I am purchasing.
+- As a customer I would like to see the details of a product so that I can better know what I am purchasing.
+- As a customer I would like to add a product to a cart so that I can make a purchase.
+- As a customer I would like to register as a user so that I can log in.
+- As a customer I would like to be able to log in so that I can place an order.
+- As a sales manager I would like to be able to log in so that I can manage inventory.
 - As a sales manager I would like to be able to create a product so that I can update our inventory.
-- As a sales manager I would like to browse all of the products so that I can browse for a bible that may need information updated.
+- As a sales manager I would like to browse all the products so that I can browse for a bible that may need information updated.
 - As a sales manager I would like to search for a product by multiple criteria so that I can find the product that needs updated.
 - As a sales manager I would like to be able to update a product so that I can keep the inventory information current.